moezali1/MMA865/README.md

      ```
    - This command reads the `requirements.txt` file in the current directory and installs all the libraries listed there.

+   - One of the library needed for this repo is spacy.
+Once spacy is installed you will have to download the NLP model separately by running the following code in your command line.
+You only have to do this once.
+     ```
+     python -m spacy download en_core_web_sm
+     ```

 ## Data

-For labs where a data file is needed, the data is stored as a CSV file in the respective folder.
+For labs where a data file is needed, the data is stored in the respective folder.

 Thank you